 Nearly 65 percent of the produce is retailed and freshly consumed (this figure includes the farm consumption of fresh nuts due to the unavailability of disaggregated data).
-Coconut retailers purchase from wholesalers and it involves transportation, storage and marketing inputs in reaching the ultimate consumers.

 The remaining 35 percent is used in the processing industries.

 The desiccated coconut industry uses nearly 11 percent of the raw nuts and nearly 99 percent of this output is exported.
 Copra is an intermediary product used in coconut oil production which utilises about 20 percent of raw coconuts.

 Nearly 97 percent of copra production is used for coconut oil production while the rest is exported.
 Approximately 96 percent of coconut oil is domestically consumed while the rest is exported.
-Desiccated coconut is processed and packed at the factory and sold by auction to the exporters.
-The major part of this output is exported.
-Copra is processed and sold through dealers to a coconut oil miller.
-The millers process and sell coconut oil to wholesalers or retailers and exporters.